whisthq/whist/website/README.md

 ![Node.js CI](https://github.com/fractalcomputers/website/workflows/Node.js%20CI/badge.svg)

-This repository contains the code for the new Fractal website for single app streaming.
+This repository contains the code for the Fractal website where users create and manage their account to use Fractal's application-streaming software.
+It interfaces with the webservers and the admin dashboard.

+The Netlify staging version of the website is hosted [ADD NETLIFY HERE WHEN READY].

 ## Development